LegendaryZone/AI_LeagueOfLegends_With_Vision/README.md

-# Shoot "Auto Q skills" on the enemy on Image Recognition
+# Level 1 - Shoot "Auto Q skills" on the enemy on Image Recognition

 Based on the image recognition, the model that I create with 1,500 pictures is able to detect the enemy on League of Legends and makes ezreal shot "Q" to the enemy on the coordinate of x and y axis.